project-trident/trident-website/hugo-site/content/information/heritage.md

      These utilities run during the bootup routine and dynamically provide these features:
       * Automatic "best-driver" setup for your hardware based upon which graphical drivers are installed and whether they match the type of GPU contained by your hardware.
       * Automatic failover to one of two different graphical drivers (**vesa** or **scfb**) if the main graphics driver fails to work for some reason.
-      * Dynamic loading of the video driver and any associated kernel modules on bootup, allowing the system harddrive to be moved between systems as needed with little to no loss of functionality (provided that the drivers for both are installed already - otherwise one of the failover drivers may be used).
+      * Dynamic loading of the video driver and any associated kernel modules on bootup.
+        This allows the system hard drive to move between systems as needed with little or no loss of functionality.
+        This requires that the video drivers for both systems are installed already, or one of the failover drivers can be used.
 * Graphical utilities for common tasks
    * The PCDM login manager.
    * The [Lumina Desktop Environment](https://lumina-desktop.org) is pre-installed and pre-configured for out-of-box usage.